-By Angela Ceresnie, CEO of Climb, and Charlie Javice, Founder and CEO of Frank
+By Angela (Ceresnie) Prince, former CEO of Climb, and Charlie Javice, Founder and CEO of Frank

 The current higher education purchase process is even more complicated than buying a house, nearly as expensive, and prospective students go into the process without the proper tools to make an educated decision.
 It’s like buying a house without an appraisal — and it doesn’t have to be that way.